xiller02/speechDart/README.md

 # speechDart
-use your voice to manage a dart scoreboard
+use your voice to manage a dart scoreboard in german